The Best Itinerary

 🍍 The Island of Hawai’i has 4 out of the 5 major climate zones in the world and 8 out of 13 sub-zones, following the Köppen climate classification scheme.
 That means the Big Island has deserts to polar tundra to rainforests and in-between.

 🍍 Two of the five shield volcanoes that formed the island are still active.
-Kilauea and Mauna Loa are not currently erupting but Volcanoes National Park is worth a visit.
+Kilauea and Mauna Loa are active but may not be erupting.
+Kilauea is the most active, see if it is erupting here for your trip.
+Hawaii’s Volcanoes National Park is worth a visit.

 🍍 The next Hawaiian island is forming fifteen miles off the island’s southeast coast.
 Loʻihi, is erupting 3,000 feet below the surface of the ocean.
 While it will still be several thousand years before this volcano breaks the sea’s surface, it has already risen more than 10,000 feet from the seafloor and has a crater that measures three miles across.